spiralman/spiralman.github.com/_posts/2012-08-17-learning-to-function.md

 It seemed like a simple enough problem to search "up" from the current directory to find the first Solution file, and then pass that in to MSBuild.
-Before I started, though, I wanted to try to write it as "functionally" as possible (i.e. by not declaring any variables).
+One of the rules I set up for myself, though, was to try to write it as "functionally" as possible (i.e. by not declaring any variables).
 My first attempt looked something like this:

 	(defun find-solution (dir)
 		(if (directory-files dir nil "\.sln$")